saptarshibasu/kafka-study/README.md

   * `message.max.bytes` indicates the compressed message size
   * `fetch.message.max.bytes` (consumer) & `replica.fetch.max.bytes` must match with `message.max.bytes`
   * Larger `message.max.bytes` will impact disk I/O throughput
+  * `compression.type` - Accepts the standard compression codecs ('gzip', 'snappy', 'lz4', 'zstd').
+It additionally accepts 'uncompressed' which is equivalent    to no compression; and 'producer' which means retain the original compression codec set by the producer

 ## Kafka Producers